-Joined to other aspects of settlement life, the loss of qimmiit fed harmful trends and practices.
+Joined to other aspects of settlement life, the loss of gimmiit fed harmful trends and practices.
 As the Commissioner of the QTC said in his final report:

 Those Inuit who lacked qimmiit or snowmobiles to access the land felt that life in the settlements was a form of imprisonment.
 For many people, alcohol and gambling provided a temporary, but often unhealthy, distraction from boredom and worries about life in general.
 By the end of this period, illegal drugs were also entering settlements.

-158 economy, as the people with money, rather than time, to run a snowmobile were primarily the ones with long-term employment.
+The effects were also economic.
+Although keeping a team of qimmiit demanded time, effort, and money for rifles and ammunition, the cost of buying, fuelling, and maintaining a snowmobile was beyond the resources of many Inuit.
+Hunting became linked much more closely to the wage economy, as the people with money, rather than time, to run a snowmobile were primarily the ones with long-term employment.
 In addition, especially in the earlier years, snow machines often broke down and were less useful than qimmiit in many aspects of the hunt, especially navigation, working across thin or broken ice, and scenting seal holes and bears.
 Overall, it seems clear that over time Inuit would have converted from qimmiit to snowmobiles, as a handful did very willingly as soon as reliable machines were available.
 However, the transition, especially before there were reliable snowmobiles, and when qimmiit were shot without the owners' consent, was cruel and unnecessarily disruptive.